gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

   allowed_images = ["^allowed_vm[1-2]$"]
 ```

 In this example, only `allowed_vm1` and `allowed_vm2` are allowed.
-Any other attempts will result in an error.
+Any other attempts result in an error.

 ## The `[runners.ssh]` section